rweigel/stats/hw.md

     1. Modify this program so that it prints the number of times `|xbar| > 0.1`.
     2. (590 only) Given the list `xbars`, write a single command that prints the number of elements that are above `0.5`.
 That is, suppose the `if` statement was not used.
 What would you write in place of `print(nbig)` to get the same printed value?

-   **Answers**
-   1. `if abs(xbar) > 0.5`
-   2. `np.sum(np.array(xbars) > 0.5)` Note I was looking for conceptionally correct, not syntactically correct.

 # Quiz 4

-Please read Chapter 6 through page 49, Section 7.1 through Example 7.3, and Section 7.3 through Example 7.11 of [Devore 8th Edition](https://drive.google.com/file/d/11Ggp-RNoknu7ARu95s54hvOsQMv0AgR-/view?usp=sharing__remove__) (remove the `__remove__` in the URL to see the file) before the next class.
-(These sections and example numbers refer to the 8th edition of Devore).

-There will not be a homework assignment for next week.
-There will be an ungraded quiz that will be nearly identical to examples 7.3 and 7.11 of Devore.
+This ungraded quiz that will contain problems that are nearly identical to examples 7.3 and 7.11 of Devore.
 You may use handwritten notes for this quiz, and I will provide the results of any required numerical calculations and any needed tables (such as the one needed for example 7.11).

+# Quiz 5

+This is a _graded_ quiz.

+1. A problem similar to example 8.2 of Devore.
+The table referenced in this problem will be provided.

+2. (590 only) A question similar to: Instead of reporting the result

+   * $H_0$: $\mu=2$ and $H_a$: $\mu \ne 2$; $H_0$ is rejected with a significance level of $0.05$

+   some researchers report

+   * "$\mu \ne 2$ with $P=0.0047$"

+   Are these two statements equivalent?
+If not, modify one of them to make them equivalent. $P$ values are discussed in 8.4 of Devore.